teymursadik/personal-web-page-teymursadik/README.md

 The interface is built using *modern CSS techniques* with an emphasis on responsiveness and animation.

+### Responsive Design
+The layout is optimized for both desktop and mobile devices using @media queries.

 ### CSS Animations
 Various animations enhance user experience: